 Third parties may assert that the manufacture, use or sale of our product candidates infringes patents held by such third parties, or that we are employing their proprietary technology without authorization.
 There may be third-party patents or patent applications with claims to compositions of matter, materials, formulations, methods of manufacture or methods for treatment related to the use or manufacture of our product candidates.
 Because patent applications can take many years to issue, there may be currently pending patent applications that may later result in issued patents that our product candidates may infringe.
 There is a patent family pending in the U.S. and Europe in which claims that may read on MarzAA have been filed.
 We, however, do not believe such claims are patentable.
 If they were to issue, we would take appropriate action to challenge their enforceability and/or validity.
+We are also aware of additional patents that have been issued in the United States and Europe that have claims related to Factor VII.
+We do not believe that MarzAA does or will infringe any valid claims in such patents.

-We are aware of a patent family that includes issued patents in the United States, Australia, and Japan, and pending applications in Europe and Canada.
-The patents and pending applications may include claims that may read on a contemplated Factor Xa ("FXa") clinical candidate.
+We are aware of a patent family that includes issued patents in the United States, Australia, Israel, Malaysia, New Zealand and Japan, and pending applications in Europe and Canada.
+The patents and pending applications may include claims that may read on a contemplated FXa clinical candidate.
 There is prior art that we believe discloses subject matter on which a challenge to the patentability of such claims can be based.
 In the event that development of the FXa candidate is pursued we would, if necessary, consider appropriate action to challenge such claims.